facct26policytutorial/facct26policytutorial.github.io/index.md

 ## Agenda {#agenda}

 This tutorial session will run for 60 minutes.

-Please check back for an updated agenda.
+1. Motivation: Why translate your research into policy recommendations?
+2. Work time: Start writing your own policy brief!
+3. Discussion: Share-out, reflections

+**Please bring your laptops or a device to type on, if possible.
+Links will be shared for all materials.**

 ## Organizers {#organizers}